 2. A doctor who works as a contractor would be left without protection from discrimination.

 3. A healthcare assistant or caregiver who is pressured to participate in the euthanasia process would not be allowed to object on conscience grounds.

-4. Every doctor would be forced to participate in the process by steering people towards euthanasia instead of towards treatment.
+4. Every doctor would be forced to participate in the process by telling people they can contact the SCENZ Group.
+Effectively they would be steering people towards euthanasia instead of towards treatment.

 5. A doctor who believes a euthanasia request is motivated by mental illness would be forced to participate in the person’s death by referring them to the SCENZ Group.

-6. A health professional may initiate a discussion about euthanasia with a patient, as long as the conversation covers another topic also and happens after, not during a consultation.
+6. A health professional may initiate a discussion about euthanasia with a patient, as long as it’s not “in substance” about assisted dying.
+That means it may be acceptable to initiate a conversation as long as it is mainly on another topic and happens after, not during a consultation.

 7. No evidence is required to show that a person confirmed their death wish before receiving the lethal dose and that they were mentally competent at the time.

 8. A person can be coerced to sign someone else’s euthanasia request and doesn’t need to understand what they are signing.
 A person’s abuser could sign a euthanasia request on the victim’s behalf without needing to provide evidence that they were asked to do so.

 9. The reasons why an eligible person request euthanasia may be unrelated to their medical condition.